-“That’s only a little true,” Mr. Hessman said, sitting in one of the booths.
+“That’s only a little true,” Mr. Hessman admitted, sitting in one of the booths.
 “Come and sit with me while I wait for what I suspect is a sandwich covered in an Italian man’s spit.”

 “It only be spit if you lucky,” Da’Quarius said.

 “So you wanted to know why I came here,” Mr. Hessman said.
-“I know that you work here with you uncle from the report you did on your summer vacation for Mrs. Coleman.
+“I know you work here with you uncle from the report you did on your summer vacation for Mrs. Coleman.
 I wanted to make sure it was a nice establishment.”

 “An’ what do you care?”
 Da’Quarius asked.

-“You’re a fish out of water, Da’Quarius,” Mr. Hessman said.
-“But I think you can thrive, nevertheless.
+“You’re a fish out of water, Da’Quarius,” Mr. Hessman said, “but I think you can thrive, nevertheless.
 I meant what I said about you being the smartest kid in that class.
 Those other kids will have life handed to them, but you’ll have to work for everything you need.
 In the long run, it will make you a better person if you can stay on the right path.
-You need to study hard, work hard, and make those well off white kids your bitches when you’re older.”
+You need to study hard, work hard, and make those well-off white kids your bitches when you’re older.”

 “Whatever, Hessman,” Da’Quarius said, getting out of the booth.
 “I’ll see you in class tomorrow.”